jpthiele/dealii-Wiki/deal.II-in-Spack.md

 Below are some examples of using Spack to build and develop deal.II:

 ### Extra options:
-One specify extra options for packages in the deal.II suite.
+One can specify extra options for packages in the deal.II suite.
 For example if you want to have boost with `python` module, this can be done by
 ```
 spack install dealii@develop+mpi ^boost+python
 ```